Puerto Rico's Visitor Economy: Highlights

 Analyzing the scale of the visitor economy in Puerto Rico and the dramatic shift on market share in the Caribbean

-The first graph displayed on FPR’s data portal is very revealing as it clearly shows the dramatic growth of tourism in the Dominican Republic over a 20-year period.
-It might be hard to believe now, but in 1995, it was Puerto Rico the top tourist destination in the Caribbean, with 22% market share.
-At that time, the Dominican Republic was the second destination with a 12% market share, followed closely by the Bahamas.
-Fast forward to 2018, and Puerto Rico has dropped to third in market share with just 15%, while the Dominican Republic has now 24%.
-As well, Cuba has emerged as a strong tourist destination in the Caribbean, surpassing Puerto Rico in tourist arrivals for the first time in 2016.
+The first graph displayed on Foundation for Puerto Rico’s data portal is very revealing as it clearly shows the dramatic growth of tourism in the Dominican Republic over a 20-year period.
+It might be hard to believe now, but in 1995, Puerto Rico was the top tourist destination in the Caribbean, with 22% market share.
+At that time, the Dominican Republic was the second most popular destination with a 12% market share, followed closely by the Bahamas.
+Fast forward to 2018, and Puerto Rico has dropped to third in market share with just 15%, while the Dominican Republic is now at 24%.
+Cuba, as well, has emerged as a strong tourist destination in the Caribbean, surpassing Puerto Rico in tourist arrivals for the first time in 2016.

 Total number of International Tourist (in millions)

 It’s important to discuss the factors behind this shift in market share.
 As with any economic development analysis, there are many variables associated with this transformation.
 We will first discuss external factors to Puerto Rico, which are easier to pinpoint.
-The first thing we must recognized is that Caribbean economies like Dominican Republic and Cuban went through dramatic transformations during the final half of the 90’s and the 2000’s.
-In the case of the Dominican Republic, the economy grew exponentially during that period, reaching 10% of GDP growth several times.
+The first thing we must recognized is that Caribbean economies like the Dominican Republic and Cuban went through dramatic transformations during the final half of the 90’s and the early 2000’s.
+In the case of the Dominican Republic, its economy grew exponentially during that period, reaching a 10% of gross domestic product (GDP) growth several times.
 This growth was driven by massive Foreign Direct Investment (FDI) in the country.
-According to the IMF, FDI is highly correlated to tourism growth, as many of those investments are cdonnected with the visitor economy (hotels, roads, infrastructure, ports, airports, etc.).
-A closer look at FDI numbers in DR confirms this notion.
-From 1990 to 1995, DR accumulated $854 million of FDI, while during the period of 1995-2000 it accumulated $3.9 billion, equivalent to a 364% increase.
+According to the International Monetary Fund (IMF), FDI is highly correlated to tourism growth, as many of those investments are cdonnected with the visitor economy (hotels, roads, infrastructure, ports, airports, etc.).
+A closer look at FDI numbers in the Dominican Republic confirms this notion.
+From 1990 to 1995, the country accumulated $854 million of FDI, while during the period of 1995-2000 it accumulated $3.9 billion, equivalent to a 364% increase.
 Like stated before, a lot of that investment went to hotel development, leading to a rapid increase in the lodging inventory.

 Dominican Republic - Foreign Direct Investment (in millions of $)

-This tourism trend could also apply to Cuba, who after 2006 began opening their tourism sector to the US market.
+This tourism trend could also apply to Cuba, which after 2006, began opening their tourism sector to the U.S. market.
 Cuba could also see similar tourism growth rates as in the Dominican Republic but will require similar FDI growth.
 Many analysts doubt Cuba could see FDI numbers as high as the ones in the Dominican Republic.
 Ultimately, it will depend on the Cuba government who has been sluggish at best at reforming and opening the economy.

 Understanding the scale of the visitor economy in Puerto Rico